eugenielai/eugenielai.github.io/posts/dssg.md

     * The line graph on the top right shows the yearly changes of vehicle counts by class.
     * The bar chart on the bottom right shows the vehicle composition compared to the city average.

 However, a challenge we see is that maps could be prone to **subjectivity**.
-For example, choosing different colour scales for a heat map can minimize or exaggerate the differences in EV density across the areas.
+For example, choosing different colour scales for a heat map can minimize or exaggerate the differences in EV density across areas.

 To mitigate subjectivity, the visualizer shows data on several metrics to give the user several perspectives.
 For example:
 * On the vehicle stock tab, users are able to see where EVs are located in each area by either *count* or *proportion*.